Beginner's Guide to Peace - Mapping the Terrain

 This is not to say that it is necessary for there to be a single static owner of all resources within a given plot.
 The original inhabitant, for example, could assign or sell rights to various other resources within that plot, granting one party the right to drill for water while giving another party the right to mine.
 The original homesteader would also have the right to transfer ownership of the land, and some or all resources within, to another party as long as the transfer did not violate any standing agreements with other stakeholders.

-The musician Wynton Marsalis describes jazz as a series of negotiations.
+The musician Wynton Marsalis once described jazz as a series of negotiations.
 Each player may have his or her own agenda but will work in harmony with others in a shared desire to produce something moving .
-Similarly, philosopher Gerard Casey describes property ownership as a relationship between two or more people and an object of desire, recognizing the importance of peaceful interactions and agreements .
+Similarly, in his book Libertarian Anarchy, philosopher Gerard Casey describes property ownership as a three way relationship between two or more people and an object of desire, recognizing the need for peaceful interactions and agreements .
 In both examples we find that harmonious order requires individuals to work together to recognize and respect each other's creative output, both through negotiation and the establishment of boundaries.

-It is through peaceful negotiations among neighbors that difficult topics such as the physical range of a claim, methods of demarcation and techniques for resolving potential conflicts can be amicably worked out.
+It is through peaceful negotiations among neighbors that methods for marking and recognizing borders, establishing the maximum range of a claim and resolving potential conflicts can be amicably worked out.
 All of this can be done without the coercive interference of government.

 The so called “Wild West” of the 19th century U.S., for example, was actually much more peaceful under the governance of private enterprise and law enforcement than we have been led to believe.
 Land clubs and claims associations were often established to protect property rights long before the arrival of any “official” government .
 Similarly, complicated issues such as the management of radio frequencies were already being worked out in the U.S. in the 1920’s before the federal government laid claim to the entire radio spectrum.
 Independent standards associations such as the IEEE-SA, whose founding organizations go back to the late 19th century, are fully capable of negotiating and establishing standards for a wide range of wireless electronic devices and others technologies without the oversight or control of any government .